Billyjeem123/walletSystem/readme.md

 Just enter your domain name: http://mydomain.com

 ## Author
-I'm Basheer Haadi, a software developer in Nigeria.
+My name is Billy  a software developer in Nigeria.

-Thanks, you can follow me on Twitter <https://twitter.com/BasheerHaadi>
+Thanks, you can follow me on Twitter <https://twitter.com/BILLYJEEM>
-Thanks, you can follow me on Linkedin <https://linkedin.com/in/basheer-haadi-ajala>
+Thanks, you can follow me on Linkedin <https://linkedin.com/in/billyhadiattaofeeq>